 2. They practice intentionality

 Millionaires live on less than they make.
-They plan ahead, have a written budget, and stay away from debt.
+They plan, have a written budget, and avoid debt.
 They drive older cars with no car payments.

 3. They are goal-oriented